-“Malaria is a serious and life-threatening disease and there is no published evidence to support the use of homeopathy in the prevention of malaria,” comments Dr Peter Fisher, a member of the Faculty of Homeopathy and Clinical Director of the Royal London Hospital for Integrated Medicine.
+“Malaria is a serious and life-threatening disease and there is no published evidence to support the use of homeopathy in the prevention of malaria,” comments Dr Peter Fisher, a member of the Faculty of Homeopathy and Director of Research of the Royal London Hospital for Integrated Medicine.
 “The Faculty of Homeopathy recommends following the HPA guidelines.”

 [13 July 2011]